-Jurist.org, Afghanistan dispatches: 'The Taliban have banned live music in hotels', 9 October 2021 women in the hotels.
-They already did this in some other provinces as well.
-In Takhar they even beat up a groom because he brought live music to his wedding ceremony.
+Jurist.org, Afghanistan dispatches: 'The Taliban have banned live music in hotels', 9 October 2021

 "The Taliban have banned live music in hotels.
 Officials of Ministry of Propagation of Virtue and Prevention of Vice - which was established by the Taliban after the took control of Afghanistan - met with most of hotel owners in Kabul Wednesday.